 Retaliation refers to any type of punishment an employee faces for engaging in an activity that the law protects.
 For example, Title VII of the Civil Rights Act states that an employee has the right to file a claim or complaint about an employer who’s offensive or abusive, nationwide.
 If a worker was within his rights to file the claim and the employer cut his hours because of it, this is retaliation.

-What Does The Law Say About Workplace Retaliation
+What Does The Law Say About Workplace Retaliation in NYC

 There are multiple laws that protect your rights as a harassed employee in New York City.
 Title VII expressly prohibits retaliation when employees complain about sexual harassment or discrimination (based on age, gender, sexual orientation, race, or any other protected characteristics).
 This includes internal complaints to a department within the company as well as external complaints to agencies such as the Equal Employment Opportunity Commission (EEOC) or to an attorney.
 Even if an investigation shows the claim is unfounded, the employer can’t retaliate.